elcicd/el-CICD-docs/tutorial.md

 To create a Release Candidate, click the `create-release-candidate` pipeline.

 1. Click on the pipeline `create-production-manifest`
-1. Click on 'Build with Parameters` on the left-hand side
+1. Click on `Build with Parameters` on the left-hand menu
 1. Enter `test-cicd` as the PROJECT_ID
 1. Enter `1.0.0` as the RELEASE_CANDIDATE_TAG
 1. Click on the `Build` button
 1. When the new build number appears, click on it
-1. Click on `Console` on the left-hand side
+1. Click on `Console Output` on the left-hand menu
 1. When the logs pause and the `Input requested` link appears, click on it
 1. Select the following checkboxes:
 	* `test-cicd-stationdemo`